FlandreDaisuki/Patchouli/README.en.md

 - Find pictures automatically
 - Filter by bookmarks or tags
 - Sort by bookmarks or submit time
-- Switch full width or default width
+- Switch self-adaptive width or default width
 - L10n for some languages

 ## Usage